Zgornji Velovlek

 Zgornji Velovlek ([ˈzɡoːɾnji ʋɛˈloːu̯lɛk]) is a settlement in the Municipality of Destrnik in northeastern Slovenia.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Drava Statistical Region.

+Name

+The name Zgornji Velovlek literally means 'upper Velovlek', contrasting with the neighboring village of Spodnji Velovlek (literally, 'lower Velovlek').
+Zgornji Velovlek stands about 5 m higher in elevation than Spodnji Velovlek.

+Cultural heritage

 There is a small chapel-shrine with a wooden belfry on the regional road from Ptuj to Lenart v Slovenskih Goricah in the settlement.
 It dates to the early 20th century.

 There are a number of Roman-period burial mounds in the area of the settlement.